 JENNINGS MUSICAL INDUSTRIES in late 1967 and 1968

 In late 1967, Royston Industries, the holding company that maintained a controlling interest in Jennings Musical Industries, collapsed, taking down its subsiduaries, JMI included.
-Its affairs, and those of JMI, were placed in the hands of the receiver.
-Jennings continued to function however for some time afterwards, putting on a display at the Musikmesse in Frankfurt in early March 1968, and trading (albeit in a reduced way) up to the point when the new company - "Vox Sound Equipment Limited" - was brought into being in June '68.
+Its affairs, and those of JMI, were placed in the hands of the official receiver (R.N.
+Langdon) - a means of allowing a failing or failed business to operate while new means of financing were sought.
+Langdon had to sign off all expenditure.
+Jennings continued to function until May/April 1968, putting on a display at the Musikmesse in Frankfurt in early March 1968, and trading (albeit in a reduced way) up to the point when the new company - "Vox Sound Equipment Limited" - was brought into being in June '68.

 As the page from "The Beacon" (below) indicates, the name was to some extent ready made - VSEL had existed in parallel with JMI for a number of years.
 A second JMI - "Jennings Musical Instruments" (rather than "Industries"), little used after the 1950s - was doubtless too problematic.
 Note that it is this older JMI that is invoked by the receiver.

-The Dartford Road factory reverted to Tom Jennings in mid 1968 and became the home of his new company, "Jennings Electronic Developments".
-VSEL bought the West Street Works and its fittings from the receiver.
+By late 1967, the Dartford Road premises had reverted to Tom Jennings, becaming the home of his new company, "Jennings Electronic Developments".
+See this page on Tom in 1967 and 1968.
+In the autumn of '68, VSEL bought the West Street Works and its fittings from the receiver.

 New "Vox Sound Equipment Limited" branding was worked out in readiness for the "British Musical Instrument Industries" Trade Fair at the Russell Hotel, London, in August 1968.